The CFO’s Guide to AI in Finance and Accounting for 2024

-What is AI in finance and accounting and how are finance professionals leveraging Artificial Intelligence for day-to-day business operations?
+What is AI in finance and accounting and how are finance professionals leveraging Artificial Intelligence for day-to-day business processes?

 So far, we know for sure that: